 Pinhead Lock Review

 Welcome to our Pinhead Lock Review.
-This year at Interbike we were introduced to a very cool company called Pinhead (https://pinheadlocks.com) who make really cool products to help secure your bike.
+At Interbike a few years back we were introduced to a very cool company called Pinhead (https://pinheadlocks.com) who make really cool products to help secure your bike.
 I was immediately fascinated with their lock design since it doesn’t use a traditional key.